Thermal Vision: Pioneering Non-Invasive Temperature Tracking in Congested Spaces: Discussion

 \subsection{Sensitivity analysis}

-We conducted an analysis to determine the optimal model by examining the effects of varying epochs, optimizers, and batch sizes.
+We analyzed the optimal model by examining the effects of varying epochs, optimizers, and batch sizes.
 Our primary evaluation metric was mAP@0.5 scores.
-Increasing the number of epochs had a positive impact on both the mAP@0.5 score and mAP@0.5:0.95, as depicted in Figure \ref{fig:metrics}.
+Increasing the number of epochs positively impacted both the mAP@0.5 score and mAP@0.5:0.95, as depicted in Figure \ref{fig:metrics}.
 However, once we surpassed 100 epochs, there was no significant improvement in the mAP@0.5 score, as indicated in Table \ref{tab:train_tab1}.
 This suggests that the results reach a saturation point after 100 epochs.

 Regarding optimizers, models trained with SGD outperformed those trained with Adam, as shown in Table \ref{tab:train_tab1}.
-Interestingly, the medium-sized models did not exhibit a noteworthy enhancement in mAP@0.5 scores.
-This implies that the small and nano models can be used for thermal face detection with comparable efficiency to the medium models, with fewer parameters, lower computational costs, and shorter evaluation time.
+Interestingly, the small-sized models did not exhibit a noteworthy enhancement in mAP@0.5 scores.
+This implies that the nano model can be used for thermal face detection with comparable efficiency to the small model, with fewer parameters, lower computational costs, and shorter evaluation time.
 Precision-recall analysis (Figure \ref{fig:metrics}) revealed that the area under the curve increased with more epochs, positively impacting the mAP scores.
 Additionally, the object loss and box loss decreased with each epoch.

-Furthermore, we conducted a comprehensive comparison of regression models, incorporating hyperparameter tuning (such as K value, C, epsilon, max\_depth, n\_estimators, criterion, etc.).
+Furthermore, we comprehensively compared regression models, incorporating hyperparameter tuning (such as K value, C, epsilon, max\_depth, n\_estimators, criterion, etc.).
 This allowed us to derive the best parameter configurations for the regression models, resulting in superior temperature estimation from pixel values in thermal images, videos, and live thermal camera feeds.